President’s Climate Action Plan Tracker

 On this web page you will find an outline of the Climate Action Plan.
-The links below will lead you to information about each provision in the plan, including the specific goals it sets, steps taken to achieve those goals, and related policies.
+The links below will lead you to information about each provision in the plan, including the specific goals it sets, steps taken between June 2013 and June 2014 to achieve those goals, and related policies.
 Some actions that do not line up with specific goals of the Climate Action Plan but that advance the same overall policy objectives are described separately under the heading Other Climate Actions.
 (A guide to abbreviations and acronyms is also available.)

 The Climate Action Plan is organized in three “pillars.”
 The first and second specify domestic mitigation and adaptation actions, respectively; the third details foreign policy actions.

 III.
 Cutting Energy Waste in Homes, Businesses, and Factories

 I. Building Stronger and Safer Communities and Infrastructure

 III.
 Using Sound Science to Manage Climate Impacts